apparebit/js-junction/packages/proact-dom/README.md

 # @grr/proact-dom

-> Proactive UI components and elements
+> Proactive UI components and elements for server-side rendering

-This package defines the representation of components and elements for serer-side rendering.
+Proact provides UI components for server-side rendering.
+It is, of course, yet another React clone.
+However, its raison d’être is to explore the design and API space when starting with the server instead of the client.
+In other words, this package helps with _proactive_ content generation, hence the name.
 Consistent with Proact's server-side bias, its DOM is not virtual but rather _simple_ or _server-side_.
 Call it the _sDOM_ if you will!

 --------------------------------------------------------------------------------